UGEcko/Chroodle/EnvironmentData/README.md

 Its like Chroma Logs and [bs-env](https://github.com/Top-Cat/bs-env) had a child.

-With Environment Data, this are the closest we've ever been to providing access to a variety of object data for a convenient and wide array of usages!
+With Environment Data, this is the closest we've ever been to providing access to a variety of object data for a convenient and wide array of usages!

 ```json
 {